Newspaper Page Text

 showed an increase despite condi

-tions, the Atlanta conference of
+tions. the Atlanta conference of

-the A. M. E. church, holding dailv
+the A. M. E church, holding daily

 sessions at the Flipper Temple A